Comparison of generalised additive models and neural networks in applications: A systematic review: Study characteristics

 A wide range of over 80 performance metrics were used across the reviewed datasets.
 These included well-known metrics such as Root Mean Square Error (RMSE) and the coefficient of determination ($R^2$), as well as domain-specific or author-defined measures particular to specific applications.
 Table~\ref{tab:metric freq} displays the ten most frequently used metrics, ranked by the number of datasets in which they appeared.
 RMSE was the most commonly reported, followed by $R^2$, and the Area Under the Receiver Operating Characteristic (AUC) curve.

-Looking at author-reported outcomes, neural networks were declared better than GAMs in 27\% of datasets.
+Looking at author-reported outcomes gives us an insight into RQ2, which investigates which model is better overall.
+Neural networks were declared better than GAMs in 27\% of datasets.
 This is more than the 19\% of datasets in which GAMs were reported as better than neural networks.
 In 9\% of datasets, both model types were found equivalent.
 However, author-reported outcomes provide an incomplete and often inconsistent comparison between GAMs and neural networks.
 Differences can arise in how outcomes are classified from author to author.
 Additionally, 46\% of author outcomes are undefined and hence recorded as ``unclear'', often due to a focus on an alternative model in that application.
 A way to address these limitations is to directly analyse the performance metric values reported for both GAMs and neural networks in each instance.
-This allows for a more objective comparison and quantifies the magnitude of performance differences, which is not possible when looking at the qualitative author outcomes alone.
+This allows for a more objective comparison and quantifies the magnitude of performance differences, which is not possible when looking at the qualitative author-reported outcomes alone; it also provides a firmer, more quantitative answer to RQ2.